HorseshitPhilosophy/Horseshit/_posts/2025-03-04-14-theory-of-humor.markdown

-**The Fractalverse Theory of Humor: Why Reality is the Ultimate Punchline**
+**The Horseshit Theory of Humor: Why Reality is the Ultimate Punchline**

 Humor has long been considered a mysterious aspect of human cognition—why do we laugh?
 What makes something funny?
 The **fractalverse philosophy** offers a unique insight: humor, like reality itself, is **a recursive, self-balancing structure that emerges from tension, pattern recognition, and surprise.** Just as the universe self-organizes into **fractal patterns, layered realities, and self-correcting processes**, humor functions in a remarkably similar way.